cloudwatt/applications/bundle-trusty-gitlab/README_EN.md

 - `/mnt/vdb/`: `/dev/vdb` mounted here
 - `/mnt/vdb/gitlab/`: Mounts onto `/var/opt/gitlab/` and contains all of GitLab's data
 - `/mnt/vdb/gitlab/.gitlab-secrets.json`: Copy of GitLab's secrets in volume for safekeeping and restoration
-- `/mnt/vdb/stack_public_entry_point`: Contains last known IP address, used to replace IP address in all locations when it changes
+- `/mnt/vdb/stack_public_entry_point`: Contains last known IP address, used to replace the IP address in all locations when it changes

 Other resources you could be interested in: